lbrn/lbrn-jekyll/summer-research/faq.markdown

 * Students who are attending a university or college in the state of Louisiana, except LSU Baton Rouge and Tulane students.

-* Students who are not graduating between January through August of 2017.
+* Students who are not graduating between January through August of 2018.

-### *LBRN Summer Research Program dates 2017*
+### *LBRN Summer Research Program dates 2018*

 **What are the program dates?**

-* The 2017 Program will run from tentatively May 22 – July 28, 2017 for Undergraduate and Graduate student participants.
+* The program will run from tentatively May 21 – July 27, 2018 for Undergraduate and Graduate student participants.

 * Dates for Faculty participants may be flexible, need to be stated in your proposal application.